gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - each scenario and viewpoint is a functional requirement
 - good starting point for writing functional requirements

-2. Read the follwing informal requirements and identify one business event
+2. Read the following informal requirements and identify one business event
 > the turnstile consists of a rotating barrier and a coin slot and is fitted with an
 > electrical interface.
 The mechanial apparatus has alrady been chosen and the
 > development project is to provide controling software.
 To enter the stadium, a vistor